 I first went to Edinburgh a couple of years ago and I think I fell in love with it.
-It’s an amazing mixture of city life, stunning architecture and Royal history.
+It’s an amazing mixture of city life, stunning architecture and royal history.
 Everything I love all in one place.
 If it was a tiny bit closer I would be popping there for weekends quite a lot more.
-As life would have it though, this is only my second trip up and we decided to during August, one of its busiest months with the fringe festival, school holidays and military tattoo on all at once.
-It really is crazy busy but so interesting to see such a melting pot of cultures and things all in one place.
+As life would have it though, this is only my second trip up and we decided to go during August, one of its busiest months with the fringe festival, school holidays and military tattoo on all at once.
+It really is crazy busy, but so interesting to see such a melting pot of cultures and things all in one place.
 We stayed in a good old Premier inn on Princes street and it’s such an ideal spot for families.
-Close enough to a supermarket, the car park, the train station, a million eating places and the Royal mile.
+Close enough to a supermarket, the car park, the train station, a million eating places, a Tesco metro and the Royal mile.
 I would happily live there in a flash.
 Not in the premier inn.
 In a swanky apartment, I mean.
 On Princes street, overlooking the park with a clear view of the castle.

 There are just so many shows to watch and you can join so many for free that we watched a mish mash of a lot of things.
 We would regularly walk past places that said things like “fringe venue number 465”.
 I’m not sure exactly how many fringe venues there were but it was definitely close to or over 500!
 At times, we had to steer Little Z away from the adult language of some of them but he was fascinated at all of them.
 It’s also Korean festival this month (see…SO much going on!) so there was a lot of martial arts related things happening on the streets as well as more delicate artistic performances.
-Oh and a pancake seller told me that the clubs stay open till 5am, which is about the time the baby wakes me for a feed!
+Oh and a pancake seller helpfully told me that the clubs stay open till 5am, which is about the time the baby wakes me for a feed!
 I nodded politely at that one and put more pancake in my mouth.
 The evenings were just as atmospheric and, with the military tattoo on at the castle, we were treated to nightly fireworks.
 I really really wanted to watch it but I doubt the baby would have sat through even 10 minutes of it.
-He’s now taken to shrieking every 30 seconds if he finds his voice echoes so it’s not the best time to confine him to a place where his screams will bounce off the walls and high ceilings.
+He’s now taken to shrieking every 30 seconds if he finds his voice echoes, so it’s not the best time to confine him to a place where his screams will bounce off the walls and high ceilings.

 One of my favourite bits of the city is the old town.
 You can spend hours just wandering about the Royal mile and, if you like historical buildings it’ll take you forever to make your down it as you’ll keep stopping to admire everything.
 It is SO old.
 It’s like a very clever architect and builder decided to build a city of impeccable quality.
 And hence, it’s still standing and functional today.
 Most of my photos of Edinburgh are of the old part.